 - Irritated or red skin underneath the fur

-If you have been wondering, “why is my dog so itchy?”, dandruff could be to blame, but there are other causes of itchiness in dogs.
+If you have been wondering, “Why is my dog so itchy?”, dandruff could be to blame, but there are other causes of itchiness in dogs.
 If itching is the only symptom, you may be dealing with something else entirely.
-Native Pet look at some of the main causes other than dandruff, such as parasites, or an allergic reaction.
-If your dog is itching constantly, read this guide to itchiness in dogs to help determine the cause and find a solution.
+Native Pet looks at some of the main causes other than dandruff, such as parasites, or an allergic reaction.
+If your dog is itching constantly, talk to your vet to help determine the cause and find a solution.

 The Main Causes of Doggy Dandruff